 This is a hard deadline that cannot be extended.
-We need to close the contest March 1 to allow our judges from TAMIO in Texas to start judging the entries according to the schedule MAGC and TAMIO have both agreed to follow.
+We need to close the contest to allow our judges from NC3C in North Carolina to start judging the entries according to the schedule MAGC and NC3C have agreed to follow.

-The venue for the awards ceremony has not yet been finalized.
+The venue for the awards ceremony has not yet been confirmed.

 The first-place Northern Lights Award is granted to the one entry in each category that stands out from all others as representing the very best in government communications.
 This award honors an entry whose quality has wowed the judges—exceeding expectations, accomplishing intended goals, demonstrating creativity and making excellent use of available resources.